 - What do you consider when planning work or social events?

-- Taking into consideration things like religious observances such as fasting , food restrictions due to allergies or preferences, time of day for those who have caregiving obligations, cost for those with financial pressures, alcohol consumption for those in recovery, and other preferences employees may have can ensure that everyone is able to feel comfortable and safe to participate – and included.
+- Taking into consideration things like where the event is taking place and whether it’s accessible to all employees, religious observances such as fasting , food restrictions due to allergies or preferences, time of day for those who have caregiving obligations, cost for those with financial pressures, alcohol consumption for those in recovery or abstaining, and other preferences employees may have can ensure that everyone is able to feel comfortable and safe to participate – and included.

-- It’s great when our employees want to give it their all, but sometimes over-doing it can indicate that people feel like they have to prove themselves to be accepted.
+- It’s great when our employees want to give it their all, but sometimes overdoing it can indicate that people feel like they have to prove themselves to be accepted.
 This can be particularly true for those who feel they don’t belong or are part of an equity-seeking group that faces stigma or discrimination.
-The truth is, that’s not healthy or sustainable.
-Think about who the people are that have this tendency and what may be contributing to it.
+This practice can be detrimental to their health and potentially lead to illness or disability.
+Think about which people have this tendency and what may be contributing to it.
 Those who feel that they don’t belong or are at risk of burnout.

 Equity-seeking groups are those that have historically been denied equal access to employment, education, and other opportunities.
-In the workplace, this could include little or no representation in upper management and little or no ability to influence decisions at work.
+At work, this could include little or no representation in upper management and little or no ability to influence decisions at work.

 These questions can help you think about what might be possible in terms of improving inclusion.
 Many other resources are available to you, such as Inclusion strategies for leaders, Evidence-based actions for inclusion, Implicit bias workshop materials and many more organization-wide strategies related to Discrimination prevention and inclusion.